Tax Calculator for the Employed and Self Employed

 If you make a loss on your self employment, you may be able to get a refund of the income tax you paid through your employment (PAYE).
 This is only valid for self-employment which is done for a profit and would not apply to self-employment which is run as a hobby (for example).
 You may be issued with a refund, or have the loss applied to your profits from another tax year, or have your tax code adjusted so your PAYE tax deductions are lower.
 More information is available from HMRC (PDF) or a tax advisor.

-Class 4 National Insurance Deferment - If you are both employed and self-employed, you can apply to HMRC for your Class 4 National Insurance contributions to be deferred.
-This is important as it can make a large difference to the amount of National Insurance you are asked to pay.
-If you have a certificate of deferment of Class 4 contributions, tick this box.
-Without this certificate, you should untick the box - this will show you how much more you may be asked to pay.
-You can learn about applying for Class 4 deferment on the HMRC website.
-If you pay more than you needed to, you can apply for a refund - see this information from HMRC about National Insurance refunds.
+Class 4 National Insurance Deferment - Prior to 2015/16, if you were both employed and self-employed, you could apply to HMRC for your Class 4 National Insurance contributions to be deferred.
+This made sure you didn't over-pay National Insurance - but since 2015/16 it is not necessary to apply for deferment, HMRC will calculate your Class 4 NICs automatically on your Self Assessment return.
+If you have paid more than you needed to, you can apply for a refund - see this information from HMRC about National Insurance refunds.